 I’m an oyster lover, so abstaining was not one of the options I considered.
 In fact, a second and third helping were in the cards long before abstention.

-An oyster on the half shell, presented with a dab of Tabasco and fresh horseradish anchored the plate, flanked by one that was hot of the BBQ and one that was deep fried.
+An oyster on the half shell, presented with a dab of Tabasco and fresh horseradish anchored the plate, flanked by one that was hot off the BBQ and one that was deep fried.

 As with the Po’Boys, beer wasn’t allowed.
-Instead they poured a crisp Pinot Blanc that very nicely complimented the oysters’ salty tang.
+Instead they poured a crisp Pinot Blanc that perfectly complimented the oysters’ salty tang.

 It was an ideal finale.